-The majority of the jobs (59 percent) were at fitness centers, but not all jobs in the fitness industry reside in gyms.
+Half of the jobs (50 percent) were at fitness centers, but not all jobs in the fitness industry reside in gyms.
 Civic and social organizations, self-employed workers, educational services, and the government were other sources of employment.

-It's common for newly certified personal trainers to work at a gym or health club early in their careers to gain experience and build relationships with clientele before considering branching out on their own.
-The typical nationally recognized gym has a staff of certified personal trainers that earns a percentage of the fee the client pays for a training session.
+It's common for newly certified personal trainers to work at a gym or health club early in their careers to gain experience and build relationships with clientele before considering branching out independently.
+The typical nationally recognized gym has a staff of certified personal trainers that earns a percentage of the client’s fee for a training session.

-Most gyms charge in the area of $50 per session, and the certified personal trainer can expect to be paid anywhere from $6 to $25 per session.
+Most gyms charge about $50 per session, and the certified personal trainer can expect to be paid anywhere from $6 to $25 per session.
 A typical session lasts from 30 minutes to an hour.